Baseball season teeters, while states resist mask rules

 But “the stakes are higher than money,” he said.
 “Money hurts, don’t get me wrong.
 But we all work to live not the other way around and this puts that in stark contrast.”

 The situation in Tennessee is precarious enough that White House coronavirus task force leader Dr. Deborah Birx traveled to Nashville to implore leaders to close bars and residents to wear masks.

-But Republican Gov. Bill Lee has vowed he won’t shut down the state’s economy again and has refused to issue a statewide mask mandate.
+But Republican Gov. Bill Lee has vowed he won’t shut down the state’s economy again.

-As of Tuesday, nearly 1,100 people were hospitalized with confirmed cases of COVID-19 in Tennessee -– the highest the state has seen in the past two weeks.
+As of Tuesday, nearly 1,100 people were hospitalized with confirmed cases of COVID-19 in Tennessee, the highest state has seen in the past two weeks.
 Statewide, ICUs are running at 86 percent capacity.

 Nearly 70% of the state has issued some sort of mask mandate.
 However, enforcement has varied, with some law enforcement officials hesitating to issue citations.